commanderx16/x16-emulator/README.md

 |b %s %d|Changes the current memory bank for disassembly and data.
 The %s param can be either 'ram' or 'rom', the %d is the memory bank to display (but see NOTE below!).|
 |r %s %x|Changes the value in the specified register.
 Valid registers in the %s param are 'pc', 'a', 'x', 'y', and 'sp'. %x is the value to store in that register.|

 NOTE.
-To dissassemble or dump memory locations in banked RAM or ROM, prepend the bank number to the address; for example, "m 4a300" displays memory contents of BANK 4, starting at addresss $a300.
+To disassemble or dump memory locations in banked RAM or ROM, prepend the bank number to the address; for example, "m 4a300" displays memory contents of BANK 4, starting at address $a300.
 This also works for the 'd' command.

 The debugger keys are similar to the Microsoft Debugger shortcut keys, and work as follows